Alice of Montferrat

 Alice of Montferrat (Alix, Alasia; died c.
 1232) was a Lombard noblewoman who was the queen of Cyprus by marriage to King Henry I from 1229 until her death.

-Alice was the daughter of William VI of Montferrat and Berta of Clavesana, hailing from Piedmont in the Holy Roman Empire.
+Alice was the daughter of William VI of Montferrat and Berta of Clavesana, from Piedmont in the Holy Roman Empire.
 It is not known when she was born.
 Her father was one of the most loyal vassals of Emperor Frederick II, and the House of Montferrat was closely associated with both the Hohenstaufen emperors and the Lusignan kings of Cyprus.

-Frederick chose Alice to be the bride of the young King Henry.
-Alice's royal match was a sign of the reconciliation of the emperor and her brother, Boniface II of Montferrat.
-Alice and Henry were married by proxy in 1229, and she was escorted to Cyprus by the emperor's supporters.
-The emperor regarded himself as the suzerain of the Kingdom of Cyprus but was opposed by the nobility headed by the House of Ibelin.
+Emperor Frederick chose Alice to be the bride of the young King Henry.
+Alice's royal match was a sign of the reconciliation of Frederick and her brother, Boniface II of Montferrat.
+Alice and Henry were married by proxy in 1229, and she was escorted to Cyprus by Frederick's supporters.
+Frederick regarded himself as the suzerain of the Kingdom of Cyprus but was opposed by the nobility headed by the House of Ibelin.
 The War of the Lombards ensued.
 Once in Cyprus, Alice was crowned queen.
 Henry, then aged 12, was too young for the marriage to be consummated.